 Making Changes to Custody of Child after Divorce

-Both child custody and child support can be modified after divorce if circumstances for you, your former spouse or your child change.
+Both child custody and child support can be modified after divorce if circumstances for you, your former spouse, or your child change.
 For example, if a child is not doing well in school and you believe the problem is the home environment, you can ask the court to order a change.

 Other circumstances that may call for a change in custody after a divorce: